 Is the bottle half-full or half-empty, or in this case, are the world’s oceans getting trashier or cleaner?

 This blog post is an excerpt from chapter 3.3 of Audit of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Water to Transport People and Goods or a Giant Garbage Patch
+Please use the Social Network links just below to share this information from The Explanation, Water to Transport People and Goods or a Giant Garbage Patch